Yangseungchan/DataStructure/Tree/ExpressionTree/README.md

 <br/>

-### A-2. int RemoveTree(BinNode **root)
+### A-2. int RemoveTree(BinNode \*\*root)

 <br/>

 It is the function **removes the tree when disallocating the allocated the ExpressionTree**.
-It is the function that accesses all nodes in BinaryTree **recursively** as it is supposed to remove **all root nodes of subtree in the one whole BinaryTree**.
-As you can see in the code of this function, the left node of the current root node becomes new root node of the left subtree.
-And the right node is done as the same way with left node.
-After it removes the root node of current tree the function is exited.
+It accesses all nodes in BinaryTree **recursively** as it is supposed to remove **all root nodes of subtree in the one whole BinaryTree**.
+As you can see in the code of this function, the **left node of the current root node becomes new root node of the left subtree**.
+And **the right node is done as the same way with left node**.
+After it removes the root node of current tree, the function is exited.

 <br/>